 This is an issue that happens before your concrete is even poured.
 If the team installing your concrete didn’t compact the soil beneath it well enough before pouring, it will start to compact irregularly under the weight of the concrete over time.
 This will eventually lead to sinking and, in some cases, cracks in your concrete.

-PolyLEVEL is a fast, accurate way to re-level your sunken concrete.
+LEVELift is a fast, accurate way to re-level your sunken concrete.
 We simply inject it underneath the slab, so it can lift the concrete as it expands.
 Once it reaches the desired level, it hardens in place, filling the voids below the concrete and providing a solid structure to support it.
-Call Leveled at 832-995-2000 in Houston, Texas for a free quote on your concrete leveling project today!
+Call Leveled Concrete at 832-304-6293 in Houston, Texas for a free quote on your concrete leveling project today!